Dutch Quirk 113: Have multiple Christmas days (because one isn’t enough)

 Christmas in the Netherlands is a truly special time.
 Image: Depositphotos

-But both Sinterklaas and the feast of Saint Nicholas are separate events from December 25 and 26.
+Both Sinterklaas and Saint Nicholas Eve are separate events from December 25 and 26.

-It starts with the celebration of Sint Maarten on November 11, to Sinterklaas’s arrival, to the feast of Saint Nicholas, and finally, the celebration of the birth of Jesus. ✝
+The festivities start with the celebration of Sint Maarten on November 11, then comes the arrival of Sinterklaas, followed by the feast of Saint Nicholas, and finally, the celebration of the birth of Jesus.

-Yet, the reason why they celebrate Christmas over two days is quite simple; this way, families have enough time to reconnect with one another, enjoy meals and cosy up by the fire.
+Yet the reason to celebrate Christmas over two days is quite simple: so families have enough time to reconnect with one another, enjoy meals, and catch up.

 Why is it quirky?

-For many internationals, the most important date in the winter calendar is December 25.
+For a lot of us internationals, the most important date on the winter calendar is December 25.

-And, the day after?
-Saint Stephen’s day usually consists of Christmas tidy-up, eating leftovers, and trying to recover from hectic, pre-Christmas work schedules.
+And the day after?
+Second Christmas Day usually involves tidying up, eating leftovers, and recovering from a hectic, pre-Christmas work schedule.

-Many of us, I’d say, would appreciate an extra Christmas if not just to have an extra lie-in. 😴
+Many of us would appreciate an extra Christmas day, maybe only to have an extra morning to sleep in. 😴

 Should you join in?

 Yes!
-If you’re lucky enough to be close to any Dutch families, indulge in the traditions of gourmetten, pepernotten, and letter-giving.
+If you happen to be close to any Dutch families, indulge in the traditions of gourmetten, pepernoten, and letter-giving.

-If you’ve got a large family, the extra day means you have time for those closest to you and extended relatives, without making anyone feel left out.
+If you have a large family, the extra day means you have time for both your closest relatives and extended family, without anyone feeling left out.

-Plus, you’ll find that spreading out the celebrations can make Christmas Day itself all the more enjoyable; say goodbye to last-minute turkey shopping, and stressful gift-wrapping!
+Plus, spreading out the celebrations makes Christmas Day all the more enjoyable, so say goodbye to last-minute turkey shopping and stressful gift-wrapping!

 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below!